Skip to main content

 Both the support time limit and 18 quarter ASE limit can complicate a student's funding plans for their last year in the program.
 The Support Time Limit (SUTL) is the amount of time a student may receive any type of university financial support, including tuition and fee remission granted through their employment as an Academic Student Employee (Reader, Teaching Assistant {TA} or Associate-In {AI} or Graduate Student Research {GSR}).
 Students are limited to 18 quarters (six years) of appointments as either Teaching Assistants or Associate-Ins during the regular academic year (summer appointments don't count) and quarters where a student only held Readerships and GSRs don't count.

-Students should keep an eye on both of these limits throughout their time in the program.
+Students must keep an eye on both of these limits throughout their time in the program.
 Below is a link to an excel spreadsheet students can download and use to track both limits and a graph showing a few examples of how these two limits can interact.

 ASE-SUTL Funding ElligibilityTracker (.xlsx)